earthly/website/blog/_posts/2021-10-13-platform-values.md

 author: Vlad
 internal-links:
  - platform values
-excerpt: "As creators of a new approach to build automation, we have always strived to create products that we ourselves would have wished we had.
-While this may sound easier than it actually is, the reality of the matter is that as creators it is hard to put ourselves in the shoes of a first-time user.
-To address this tendency, we've put together some design principles that we want to stay true to as we continue to evolve Earthly."
+excerpt: "Learn about the platform values of Earthly, a new approach to build automation.
+Discover the design principles that Earthly strives to uphold, including versatility, approachability, and reproducibility, to create a tool that is user-friendly and adaptable to various build scenarios."
 as_related: true
 topic: earthly
 funnel: 3